seanreed1111/sql-recipes/recipes.md

 with salesdays as
 (SELECT extract(day FROM order_date) next_sale, lag(extract(day FROM order_date),1,0)
 over (ORDER BY extract(day FROM order_date)) prev_sale FROM oe.orders
-WHERE order_date between '01-NOV-1999' and '30-NOV-1999') SELECT prev_sale, next_sale
+WHERE order_date BETWEEN '01-NOV-1999' and '30-NOV-1999') SELECT prev_sale, next_sale
 FROM salesdays
 WHERE next_sale - prev_sale > 1 ORDER BY prev_sale;
-Our query exposes the gaps, in days, between sales for the month of November 1999.
+Our query exposes the gaps, in days, BETWEEN sales for the month of November 1999.

 PREV_SALE NEXT_SALE